 Incorporate movement into your routine

 Another aspect vital to the Mediterranean lifestyle is exercising regularly.
-Medical experts recommend getting at least 150 minutes of moderate activity weekly
+Medical experts recommend getting at least 150 minutes of moderate activity weekly.

 This doesn’t necessarily mean that you set time aside to exercise.
 In fact, if your schedule is anything like mine, it’s always jam-packed.
 So, the secret is to integrate movement into everyday activities.
 You can take your dog for an evening walk, cycle when running errands, or walk to get your lunch instead of having it delivered.